Ley Hill School Governing Body

 All these roles have helped build my experience and appreciation of all those involved in educating our future generations.

-Sheena Gaunt – Co-Chair & SEND/Pupil Premium – 20 April 2024 – Co-opted Governor
+Sheena Gaunt – Co-Chair, SEND/Pupil Premium, Equality and Diversity 20th April 2024 – Co-opted Governor

 I became a co-opted Governor at Ley Hill School in April 2024 and hold responsibility for Special Educational Needs (SEND) and Pupil Premium funding, which is aimed at improving the educational outcomes of disadvantaged pupils.
 I am committed to ensuring that every child receives the support they need to achieve their full potential and thrive in their educational journey.

-Growing up in a village in Kent and attending a local primary school, I experienced firsthand the importance of a supportive community in fostering a safe and nurturing educational environment.
-Ley Hill School embodies these values, and I am dedicated to supporting the school and its pupils to help them succeed and grow.
+Growing up in a village in Kent and attending a small local primary school, I experienced first-hand the importance of a supportive community in fostering a safe and nurturing educational environment and the value of this to educational outcomes.

-Beth Clements – Vice Chair & Wellbeing - 16 April 2021 – Parent Governor
+Beth Clements – Vice Chair & Wellbeing – 16th April 2021 – Parent Governor

-My family moved to Chesham from Islington, London, a few years ago.
-I have run my own Executive Coaching business for the last 10 years, specialising in working with leaders in various sectors, including Financial Services, Banking, Asset Management, Professional Services, Legal, Technology, Retail & E-Commerce, Energy & Utilities, and Renewable Energy.
+and Renewable Energy.
 Prior to this, I was a Drama Therapist managing the Creative Therapies Team at Centrepoint, the leading London charity for homeless young people aged 16-25 years old.
 I managed a caseload of young people experiencing mental health issues, responsible for their wellbeing and helping them reintegrate into society when possible.
 I look forward to supporting Ley Hill School in its success, as it is a fantastic school.

-Taalish Khan – GDPR/Cybersecurity/Website – 17 June 2024 – Co-opted Governor
+Taalish Khan – GDPR/Cybersecurity & Health and Safety – 17th June 2024 – Co-opted Governor

 I am honoured to serve as the Cyber Security Governor at Ley Hill Primary School, contributing to the safeguarding of sensitive information and ensuring compliance with the highest standards of data protection.
 This role aligns seamlessly with my professional background in business development, customer relations, and strategic leadership across diverse industries.